Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Incorporations and ahuwhenua

-Āpirana Ngata played a vital role in the 20th century in developing a national scheme that amalgamated Māori land and provided funding to farm the land.
-His success was largely due to his experience of farming on the East Coast amongst his Ngāti Porou people, as well as to his knowledge of European law.
+Apirana Ngata played a vital role in the 20th century in developing a national scheme that amalgamated Māori land and provided funding to farm it.
+His success was largely due to his experience of farming on the East Coast amongst his Ngāti Porou people, as well as his knowledge of European law.

 Ngāti Porou sheep farming

-From around 1900, Āpirana Ngata became deeply interested in sheep farming on the East Coast, as he took over Ahikōuka station, and managed three other stations.
-Ngāti Porou leaders like Rāpata Wahawaha and Mōkena Kōhere had successfully farmed sheep on open country in the late 1800s, but it became apparent that for sheep farming to be successful a more structured approach was needed.
+From around 1900, Apirana Ngata became deeply interested in sheep farming on the East Coast, as he took over Ahikōuka station and managed three other stations.
+Ngāti Porou leaders like Rāpata Wahawaha and Mōkena Kōhere had successfully farmed sheep on open country in the late 19th century, but it became apparent that for sheep farming to be successful a more structured approach would be needed.

 Ahuwhenua Trophy

-Āpirana Ngata instigated the Māori Farmer of the Year awards in 1932.
-The winner of the awards received the Ahuwhenua Trophy, presented in 1932 by the governor general, Lord Bledisloe.
-Over time the difficulty in judging between dairying and sheep farming became clear, and in 1954 Lord Bledisloe presented an additional trophy for sheep farming.
+Apirana Ngata instigated the Māori Farmer of the Year awards in 1932.
+The winner of the awards received the Ahuwhenua Trophy, presented in 1932 by the governor-general, Lord Bledisloe.
+Over time the difficulty in judging both dairying and sheep farming became clear, and in 1954 Lord Bledisloe presented an additional trophy for sheep farming.
 Māori women won trophies for sheep farming in 1952 and dairy farming in 1954.

 Ngāti Porou dairying

-In 1923 Ngata began looking for suitable land for dairy farming on the East Coast.
-It took some convincing by Ngata to draw Ngāti Porou farmers into dairying as they had been sheep farmers for over 30 years.
-Money was borrowed from the Native Trustee and used to build a dairy factory, buy cows, build milking sheds and launch the Ngāti Porou Dairy Company.
-By 1925/26 the Ruatōria factory produced around 60 tonnes of butter.
-In the 1931/32 season production climbed to almost 460 tonnes.
+In 1923 Ngata began looking for land suitable for dairy farming on the East Coast.
+Ngāti Porou farmers took some convincing, as they had been sheep farmers for over 30 years.
+Money was borrowed from the Native Trustee and used to build a dairy factory and milking sheds, buy cows, and launch the Ngāti Porou Dairy Company.
+The Ruatōria factory produced around 60 tonnes of butter in 1925/26 and almost 460 tonnes in 1931/32.
 However it did not thrive after the Second World War and closed in 1954.

 Large incorporations